February 1

 Iceland's banks collapsed in October 2008.
 The entire financial system evaporated in three days.
 The government fell.
 The country needed someone who'd warned them it would happen.
 Jóhanna Sigurðardóttir had been in parliament for 30 years, always on the left, always ignored.
 She'd voted against bank deregulation.
 She'd called it reckless.
 Nobody listened.
 Now they did.
 On February 1, 2009, she became prime minister.
 First woman to lead Iceland.
 First openly gay head of government anywhere.
 She'd been with her partner since 1987, married her the year civil unions passed.
 She wasn't hiding.
 Iceland wasn't asking her to.
 Two years later, her approval rating hit 73 percent.

-The Steelers won their sixth Super Bowl on a catch nobody thought would count.
+The Pittsburgh Steelers won their record sixth Super Bowl on a catch that defied physics, timing, and defensive cover…

 Seventy-four people died at a football match in Port Said, Egypt, in 2012.